 Let’s call number one false, the Australian Institute of Health and Welfare numbers don’t lie.
-Almost 2 in 3 Australian adults were overweight or obese in 2014-15.
-That leaves us with statement 2 and 3, for which only one outcome is plausible.
-Instant gratification.
+28% of Australians are obese, an increase from 19% in 1995.
+That leaves us with statement 2 and 3, for which one outcome is plausible.

 We’re not going to delve into illegal supplementation covered by the World Anti-Doping Agency, such as testosterone and human growth hormone supplementation.
 We’ve already written about HGH, which you can read by clicking here.

 There are numerous products marketed as “approved” by the US Food & Drug Administration that claim to boost testosterone or growth hormone production naturally.
-Ok, direct from the FDA website:
+Direct from the FDA website: